 Effective humanitarian feedback mechanisms

 We have now released the resources listed in the column opposite.
-These were launched in a discussion session at our 29th Annual Meeting in Addis Ababa.
+These were launched in a discussion session at our 29th Annual Meeting in Addis Ababa and at the ODI in London.

-- Below you can watch the main presentation for this session.
+- Below you can watch the main presentation for the Addis Ababa session.

 - You can also find the presentations of other panelists in this session on the 29th Annual Meeting page.